HarysVizcaino/burgerhub/README.md

 The mobile app is built with **Expo** and consumes the BurgerHub API.

+The mobile app includes a simple registration flow to allow reviewers to create users without relying on pre-seeded data.”

 ### How to run the mobile app
 ```bash
 cd mobile